DjangoGirls/tutorial/dynamic_data_in_templates/README.md

         posts = Post.objects.filter(published_date__isnull=False).order_by('published_date')
         return render(request, 'blog/post_list.html', {})

-Please note that we create a *variable* for our queryset: `posts`.
-Treat this as the name of our queryset.
+Please note that we create a *variable* for our QuerySet: `posts`.
+Treat this as the name of our QuerySet.
 From now on we can refer to it by this name.

-The last missing part is passing the `posts` queryset to the template (we will cover how to display it in a next chapter).
+The last missing part is passing the `posts` QuerySet to the template (we will cover how to display it in a next chapter).

 In the `render` function we already have parameter with `request` (so everything we receive from the user via the Internet) and a template file `'blog/post_list.html'`.
 The last parameter, which looks like this: `{}` is a place in which we can add some things for the template to use.
 We need to give them names (we will stick to `'posts'` right now :)).
 It should look like this: `{'posts': posts}`.
 Please note that the part before `:` is wrapped with quotes `''`.